Risperwangui/alx-system_engineering-devops/0x00-shell_basics/README.md

 Writing a script that prints absolute path name of the working directory Display the contents list of your current directory.
+A script that changes the working directory to the users's home directory.